 - Frequently Asked Questions

 Dell S2721Q 27 Inch-Best Budget 4k Monitor For Video Editing

 Screen size: 27 inches | Resolution: 3840 x 2160 | Aspect ratio: 16:9 | Panel Type: IPS | Refresh Rate: 60Hz

 Dell S2721Q USB-C Monitors are good because they show colors well.
 It is a white color, and it covers the whole screen.
 It has a 4k Ultra HD resolution with a color coverage of 99%.

 This monitor will be perfect for web design, 3D modeling, and photo editing.
 Dell S2721Q monitors will make you more productive by about 21%.

 I am sure it is because of the Dell Display Manager.
 You can use it to put your work on the screen, side-by-side with another application.
 This way, you can work on two things at once.

 The Dell displays have an “Auto restores” feature that remembers where you left off in a program even after turning off your computer and plugging it back in again.

 This device will keep your laptop’s battery charged.
-It has a DP port, and audio out.
-It also has usb hub that is 3.0.
+It has a DP port and audio out.
+It also has a USB hub that is 3.0.
 It is for artists and designers who want to calculate alerts.

 • Dell S2721Q monitor will make you more productive